 Establish a time theft policy

-- behaviors that are considered time theft
+- Behaviors that are considered time theft

-- consequences employees may face if they commit time theft
+- Consequences employees may face if they commit time theft

-You may need to consult an attorney to create a proper time theft policy.
+If you’re not sure, consult an attorney to create a proper time theft policy.

 Keep a close, yet unintrusive eye on employees